hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Load libraries

 First we need to set up our environment by loading required libraries to help us process our data.
 In this lesson we are mostly creating figures using data contained in `metrics.csv`.
-These figures will created using `ggplot2` and so we load the tidyverse suite, which provides additional functionality for data wrangling shoudl we need it.
+These figures will be created using `ggplot2` and so we load the tidyverse suite, which provides additional functionality for data wrangling should we need it.

 ```
 # Load libraries